AlexQWealth/alexanderli07/README.md

   <i>Participated in 20+ Hackathons total</i>
   <br>
   <br>
-  🏫 I'm currently studying Computer Science + Finance at the University of Waterloo
+  🏫 I'm studying Computer Science + Finance at the University of Waterloo
   <br>
   💻 I love playing Chess in my free time and learning new things
   <br>